kratman/Queue_utilities/README.md

 ### MyQueue

 A script to print a list of running and queued jobs for the current user.
-The output is similar to 'Qtop -u me' with refreshing.
+The output is similar to 'Qtop -u me' without automatically refreshing.

 ```
 user:$ MyQueue